-Members of the bargaining unit who are officials of the Union shall be granted time off for Union business when the absence does not interfere with the operation of the Fire Department.
+Members of the bargaining unit who have been authorized in writing by the Union President shall be granted time off for Union business when the absence does not interfere with the operation of the Fire Department.
 Requests for such time off shall be submitted for approval to the Chief or his designee.
 Such request must include authorization from the Union President if the absence is to be covered by payment from the Union Time Pool.
 The Union President, if a member of the bargaining unit, shall be permitted to schedule his extra quarterly shifts, as provided in Article 6(1)(a), on a flexible basis in order to attend to Union business.